zamrokk/JavaCDDDocumentation/README.md

 1. On your project, go to folder /src/test/java.
 You will find a class named JavaCDDTest

 There are two Junit test cases on it.
-Nice test case should always execute the contract but not increment the client’s account Fairbanks should increment (as it is very cold there!)
+Nice test case should always execute the contract but not increment the client’s account.
+Fairbanks should increment (as it is very cold there!)

 Logs and Eclipse debug mode should be enough for you to check if the redeem amount has changed.

-2. Compile all with Maven before launching tests, doing a Maven Install
+2. Compile all with Maven before launching tests, doing a Maven Install (mvn install)

 <img src="images/2-maveninstall.png" alt="2-maveninstall.png" width="100%"/>